AzizHachicha2000/AI-Deception-Detector/README.md

-This project consists of an intelligent web plateforme for detecting deception, it is based on unigrammes
+This project consists of an intelligent web plateforme for detecting deception, it is based on unigrammes, unigrams and naive bayes multinomial for classification.
+View "Sherlock_holmes.pdf" for more details.